agosh-saini/Ideation_Automation/README.md

 This work was done as part of my time at the IDEATION lab under Dr. Mahla Poudineh.
 ChatGPT was used for resolving errors while creating the files.

 ## Citation Information

-Agosh Saini, Fatemeh Keyvani, and Mahla Poudineh, “Method For Automated Square Wave Electrochemical Sensing Data Pre-Processing”.
+A. Saini, F. Keyvaniand M. Poudineh, “Method For Automated Square Wave Electrochemical Sensing Data Pre-Processing”.
 Zenodo, Oct.
 04, 2024. doi: 10.5281/zenodo.13891459.